Author's Avatar

 Self-employed mortgages come from regular lenders, but some are more open to self-employed applicants.
 In more recent years, we have seen many more lenders become accessible to the self-employed.

 Even mainstream lenders have realised that creating too many barriers could affect their market share in the future.
-Lenders have varying criteria, so consult a specialist adviser for tailored advice.
+Lenders have varying criteria, and it can be difficult to navigate the market by yourself.

 The Mortgage Centres have a huge level of experience dealing with many niche areas of the mortgage market.
 We understand the intricacies of our self-employed clients’ lives.
 We know that every business will have a different trading strategy and take this into account in our assessments.